asyncjs/async-website/_posts/2021-02-04-web-accessibility.md

 # draft: true # Delete this line to publish
 ---

 Abby Mitchell will be giving us the low down on a crucial aspect of every web developer's life - accessibility.

-More details TBC.
+Web Accessibility is an important aspect of software development to know about for anyone building anything for the web.
+Or for anyone working with anyone building anything for the web.
+Or for anyone who even knows anyone building anything for the web.
+Basically, if you care about making the world (which nowadays is increasingly synonymous with the digital world) a more inclusive place for people with disabilities and impairments, then learning about web accessibility is a must.
+This talk aims to give a broad overview of web accessibility for those keen to get their feet wet in this interesting, yet often overlooked, area of web development.
+The talk will cover the basic What, Why and How of the topic, giving you a starting point from which to develop your interest/skills going forward.

 ---
 The Zoom will be open from 7.30pm so please feel free to join early and have a general catch up :)